Who says you can’t have fun when you adopt a frugal lifestyle?

 I’ve been using my Scotiabank Scene Debit and Visa card for the last several years.
 Every time I make a purchase with my Scotiabank Scene Debit or Visa card, I get points which can be redeemed for free movies, free popcorn and drinks or free restaurant gift cards.

 For Blu-ray movies or DVDs, I love going to the library.
 This is a great way to borrow new releases or classics for free.

 The only time I pay to see a movie at the theatre is on half-price Tuesdays.
 Instead of using my points on these days, I like to save them to pre-book tickets to see a movie during an opening weekend.
-(Of course it depends on the movie).

 Instead of paying for CDs, I use free streaming apps on my phone or computer.
 You can also download a variety of songs for free from Amazon or listen to music on Google Play.

 If you still like the feeling of playing a CD in your car, you can borrow them for free from the library.

 I just started a new exercise routine and picked up some Vega protein for my post-workout shakes.
 I am very excited and the great thing about it is — I don’t have to pay for a gym membership.